-CABI held an open day for Executive Council representatives from our member countries on 17 June.
-15 representatives from 14 member countries heard about and saw demonstrations of some of CABI’s work in agriculture and the environment through a familiarization visit to CABI’s UK Centre in Egham.
-This event showcased a wide range of CABI’s work in invasive species, trade and commodities, mobile agriculture and plant science.
-It also included three overview presentations CABI as an organization, the UK centre and CABI’s new Knowledge Business, a tour of some of CABI’s research facilities and show-and-tell sessions.
+17 June 2015 – CABI held an open day for Executive Council representatives from our member countries today.
+15 representatives from 14 member countries watched demonstrations of CABIs work in agriculture and the environment through a familiarization visit to CABIs UK Centre in Egham.
+The event showcased a wide range of CABIs work on invasive species, trade and commodities, mobile agriculture and plant science.

-In his farewell remarks, Dr Nicholls emphasized the importance of CABI’s governance by member countries in shaping CABI’s future directions, and expressed his gratitude to active engagement and input from many Executive Council members and in-country Liaison Officers.
-He noted that to align CABI’s work more effectively with regional needs and strategic plans, CABI will hold three regional consultations (two in 2015 and one in 2016), and a Review Conference in 2016.
+Dr Nicholls emphasized the importance of CABIs governance by member countries in shaping CABIs future directions, and expressed his gratitude to active engagement and input from many Executive Council members and in-country Liaison Officers.
+He noted that to align CABIs work more effectively with regional needs and strategic plans, CABI will hold three regional consultations (two in 2015 and one in 2016), and a Review Conference in 2016.
 Dr Nicholls expressed that he looks forward to developing even more productive and mutually beneficial partnerships with member countries.

 CABI’s Executive Council reviews progress and plans to tackle humanity’s greatest challenges

 6 March 2023